 Because Jones Act cases are complex and obtaining compensation as a result of a judgment or settlement can take a long time, you may wish to consider an option known as Jones Act lawsuit funding.
 This is a loan against your prospective award or settlement.
 Many respectable companies provide these cash advances if your case meets certain criteria.

 The Jones Act lawsuit funding helps injured maritime workers have enough funding for living expenses and other costs while awaiting a settlement or trial, but the upfront cash is almost always paid back to the lender with interest.
-It is always best to discuss the pros and cons with your Jones Act lawyer before making a decision to get a lawsuit funding loan.
+It is always best to discuss the pros and cons with your Jones Act lawyer before deciding to get a lawsuit funding loan.
 Keep in mind that although upfront money may help you during trying times, the Jones Act lawsuit funding companies are a business, and like most businesses, they aim to make a profit.

 Statute of Limitations for Jones Act Lawsuits